ocelotl/bonsai/README.rst

 This means there are 3 AI models that make up Bonsai:

-1. The sentence tokenizer, the model that transforms a document into sentences.
+1. The sentence segmentator, the model that transforms a document into sentences.
 2. The sentence analyzer, the model that analyzes if a sentence is a formal normative sentence, an informal normative sentence or a non-normative sentence.